 - 1.25% tax rate increase on dividend income.

 The new HSCL reinforces that profits should be extracted by way of dividends rather than salary.
-Although there is an increase in dividend tax rates, for a salary strategy there will be two 1.25% increases – one on Employee class 1 (Primary) NICs and the other to Employer class 1 (Secondary) NICs.
+Although there is an increase in dividend tax rates, for a salary strategy there will be two 1.25% increases – one on Employee class 1 (Primary) NICs and the other on Employer class 1 (Secondary) NICs.

 The increase to Corporation Tax rates is due to apply from 1 April 2023.